Boston Bruins: Don Sweeney era (2015–present)

 During the 2022–23 season, the Bruins broke NHL records and led the Atlantic Division for the entire season.
 First, they set an NHL record for longest home winning streak from the start of a season (14) from October 15 to December 3.
 Then on March 2, 2023, the Bruins recorded their 100th standings point of the season in their 61st game, becoming the fastest team to 100 points in NHL history, and surpassing the record previously held by the 1976–77 Montreal Canadiens.
 Nine days later, they set an all-time NHL record as the fastest team to achieve 50 wins, hitting the mark in 64 games compared to a previous record of 66 games held jointly by the 1995–96 Detroit Red Wings and 2018–19 Tampa Bay Lightning.
 In that same game, the Bruins became the third-fastest team in history to clinch a playoff spot during the era of 82-game seasons, trailing only the 1995–96 Detroit Red Wings (59 games) and the 1998–99 Dallas Stars (63 games).
 On April 9, 2023, the Bruins set the new all-time record for most games won in a season (63), when they defeated the Philadelphia Flyers.
 Two days later, the Bruins set the new all-time single-season points record (133), when they defeated the Capitals, and they finished the season with 65 wins and 135 points.
 The Bruins lost to the Florida Panthers in seven games in the opening round of the 2023 Stanley Cup playoffs after giving up a 3–1 series lead.
-Hall was traded after the season, and both Patrice Bergeron and David Krejci retired.
+Hall was traded after the season, and both Patrice Bergeron and David Krejčí retired.

 With Brad Marchand as captain for the 2023–24 season, the Bruins finished in second place in the Atlantic Division with 109 points.
 Lucic also returned to the team on a one-year contract.
 However, after an injury to his ankle placed him on long-term injured reserve, and an ensuing domestic assault charge, he played no more than four games in the season.
 In the first round of the 2024 playoffs, the Bruins eliminated their rival, the Toronto Maple Leafs, in seven games.
 In the second round, they were eliminated by the eventual Stanley Cup champion Florida Panthers again, this time in six games.